Inexpensive ways to make your house look great comes from a post on Bob Vila.

 They used the phrase “cheapest ways” to make it look brand new, but I thought the words “brand-new” may have been reaching, and that inexpensive worked too.
 Here are some details from the Bob Vila post – with my notes and changes.

-- Paint the front door.
-This is a quick and easy way to brighten up your entry way.
-If you are in an HOA or have covenants, you may need permission first – and may have color requirements.
+- Paint the front door. f you are in an HOA or have covenants, you may need permission first – and may have color requirements.

 - Replace the numbers on the house.
 You could just change the numbers, or you could put up a block with numbers – make sure you are allowed to make this change – if you are in an HOA or have covenants, check to make sure you can make this change!

 - Bleach the grout in the bathroom.
 (Note, only bleach it if it is white grout.)
 There are also grout cleaners you can try.

 - Clear out an overgrown garden.
 Get rid of the weeds and overgrown plants.

 - Install window boxes.
 Again, this is another one that if you live in an area with an HOA or covenants, this may not be possible – or you may have to ask for permission before doing any exterior changes, but if you are able to do it, they can change the look of the outside of your home.

 - Fertilize the lawn.
 Bob Vila recommends doing this twice a year, and depending on where you live and the type of grass you have, when is best for you to do it.
 It will need water, so keep that in mind.

 - Change outdated light fixtures.
 Sometimes just a change in a chandelier or wall lights can make a huge difference in how your home looks – and feels.